 Craig Hospital is a world-renowned rehabilitation hospital specializing in the treatment and rehabilitation of patients with spinal cord injuries (SCI) and traumatic brain injuries (TBI).
-This extensive expansion and renovation presented a complex puzzle for the architectural and construction team, and it demanded intricate collaboration among all of the stakeholders.
-In order to complete the project, the team faced a challenging problem: building a new facility on top of and inside of an operating brain and spinal cord injury rehabilitation hospital, without disrupting patients or losing the space needed to take care of them.
+The extensive expansion and renovation of the facility presented a complex puzzle for the architectural and construction team, and it demanded intricate collaboration among all of the stakeholders.
+In order to complete the project, the team faced a challenging problem: how to build a new facility on top of and inside of the hospital, without disrupting patients or losing the space needed to take care of them.

-One of the greatest milestones of the project was the closing of Clarkson Street.
-This massive task was accomplished through numerous meetings with city agencies, including traffic, engineering, zoning, planning, city council, and neighborhood groups.
-The team even met with the Mayor of the City of Englewood.
-The closure of Clarkson Street allowed for a new vehicular drive and drop-off zone, sensory healing garden, and a pedestrian zone.
-These things provide a safe and unified campus and connect the existing West and East buildings of the hospital.
+One of the greatest milestones of the project was the closing of Clarkson Street which involved multiple city agencies including traffic, engineering, zoning, planning, city council, neighborhood groups, and the office of the Mayor of the City of Englewood.
+The closure of Clarkson Street allowed for a new vehicular drive and drop-off zone, sensory healing garden, and a pedestrian zone contributing to a safe and unified campus and connecting the existing West and East buildings of the hospital.

 This theme of collaboration now extends throughout the facility.
 The new staff workstations are designed to encourage a team-oriented environment for therapists, doctors and nurses.
 Cozy bistros are located on each patient level of the hospital, offering space for families and staff to share meals with patients.
 Patient hallways are flared to widen at the north end to create family and patient sitting areas while accommodating expansive windows that stream natural daylight into and down the length of the hallway.